tonk-labs/dappicom/circuits/notes/trace.md

 ## Possible trace format

-Memory Trace: (addr, cycle, val, r/w)
+Memory Trace: (step, addr, val, op_rw)

+Step should be incremented every time there is a read or write operation

 If there is a read or write to a mirror, we just change it to read/write from the source.
 This means memory space 0x0800 - 0x1FFF is effectively unused by the CPU.